Sixth Sunday of Easter & Holy Baptism

 Communion Song 3 Paul Inwood

-As the celebrant shows us the consecrated Host he says:
+As the priest shows us the consecrated Host he says:

 Behold the Lamb of God; behold him who takes away the sins of the world.